Homeless Mothers Who Turned Their Lives Around

 Despite praises for her determination and courage to turn her life around, Deuel believes she did nothing special.
 She says she was just trying to take care of her kids and do something with her life.

 She lost her mother at an early age and a few years later, her father was sent to prison.
 In 10th grade, Hurricane Katrina flooded her hometown and washed away the hopes of a better future.
-At 16, she was living in a house full of drug-addicted relatives.
+At 16, she was living in a house full of substance-abusing relatives.
 To make matters worse, she became pregnant and the father of her child abandoned her.

 It seems like happiness is always out of grasp for Creionna, a teenage single mother from New Orleans.
 Not only was she abandoned, her father and relatives also forced her to abort her child.
 Defying everyone around her, she chose to keep the child.